-If we are unable to verify the student cohort information using data available to the ESFA, institutions will be contacted and will be required to provide confirmation from local authorities of the number of students they have placed at the institution in 2016 to 2017.
-This information must detail how many of these students are subject to a EHC plan that have named the applying institution
+If we are unable to verify the student cohort information using data available to the ESFA, institutions will be contacted directly and asked to provide confirmation from local authorities of the number of students they have placed at the institution in 2018 to 2019.
+This information must detail how many of these students are subject to a EHC plan that names the applying institution.

-If other parties do not support planned or commissioned places, the application cannot be considered and will fail.
-Non-submission of this information within the timeframe, will result in the application failing.
+If local authorities do not confirm placements, the application cannot be considered and will fail.
+Non-submission of this information within the timeframe will result in the application failing.